Tech-Assignment-Xenia/React_Warehouse_ver2/README.md

 # Code challenge

-### Features:
+### Core feature:
-:heavy_check_mark: login functionality
-- server and client user validation
-- auto logout (when token expired)

-:heavy_check_mark: responsive design
-- looks good on different devices </br>
+Login functionality with different access rights to resource

 ## What I am using: